The Clear Edge

 The discipline factor:

-Days 4-7: Implementation and Weekly Updates
+Days 4–7: Implementation and weekly updates.

-Take all cash receipts from the past week.
-Allocate according to your percentages.
+Day 4: First allocation (1 hour).
+Take all cash receipts from the past week and allocate them according to your percentages.

 Example (Sofia’s first allocation):